 This table describes the different types of memory:

-Memory Type Size Used to RAM 64 Mbytes, of which 8 Mbytes available for the application execute the application.
-Non-volatile 128 Mbytes save the program and data in case of a power interruption.
+Memory Type Size Used RAM 64 Mbytes, of which 8 Mbytes available for the application To execute the application.
+Flash 128 Mbytes To save the program and data in case of a power interruption.